 - Deactivation a student organization's loss of all privileges, including university recognition, for a specified period of time.

 - Educational sanctions other appropriate sanctions may be imposed, including but not limited to workshops, work assignments, essays, service to the university, residence hall actions up to and including cancellation of contract, or other related discretionary sanctions.

 - Fine monetary charge assigned for a violation in accordance with the schedule approved by the board of trustees:

-- o Administrative Fee Fact Finding \$50.00
+- Administrative Fee Fact Finding \$50.00

-- o Administrative Fee Hearing Board \$75.00
+- Administrative Fee Hearing Board \$75.00

-- o Alcohol Violation Fine 1st Offense \$50.00
+- Alcohol Violation Fine 1st Offense \$50.00

-- Alcohol Violation Fine 2nd Offense \$100.00
+- $\circ$ Alcohol Violation Fine 2nd Offense \$100.00

 - Alcohol Violation Fine 3rd Offense \$150.00

 - Drug Violation Fine 1st Offense \$100.00

 - o Drug Violation Fine 2nd Offense \$150.00

-- o Drug Violation Fine 3rd Offense \$250.00
+- Drug Violation Fine 3rd Offense \$250.00

-- o Theft Fine \$150.00
+- Theft Fine \$150.00

-- o Weapons Fine \$150.00
+- Weapons Fine \$150.00

-- o Restitution Fine (as determined or provided)
+- Restitution Fine (as determined or provided)

 - All non-monetary sanctions

 - Formal Warning

 - Disciplinary Probation

-- o Suspension
+- $\circ$ Suspension

-- o Dismissal
+- $\circ$ Dismissal

-- o Return to Readiness Form
+- Return to Readiness Form

-- o Failure of Course
+- Failure of Course

-- o Failure of Assignment
+- Failure of Assignment

-- o Removal from Course
+- Removal from Course

 - Anger Management

-- o Mental Health Assessment -University Counseling Center
+- Mental Health Assessment -University Counseling Center

-- Mental Health Assessment-Not University Counseling Center - o E-Chug Survey - Discussing Our Choices Workshop - o Drug and Alcohol Assessment with treatment recommendations - Mental Health Assessment with treatment recommendations - Peer Mentoring Services - o Community Service - o Residence Hall Dismissal - o Residence Hall Suspension - Educational Papers - Loss of Access Recreation Center - Loss of Access Residential Facilities - Loss of Privilege Laptop Che out from Library - o Loss of Privilege Laptop Check out from Student Union - Formal reprimand a notice in writing to the student that the student is violating or has violated university regulations and that future violations will result in further charges and sanctions. - Loss of privileges denial of specified privileges for a designated period of time. - Probation probation is imposed for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to violate any university regulation(s) during the probationary period.
+- Mental Health Assessment-Not University Counseling Center - E-Chug Survey - Discussing Our Choices Workshop - Drug and Alcohol Assessment with treatment recommendations - o Mental Health Assessment with treatment recommendations - Peer Mentoring Services - Community Service - Residence Hall Dismissal - $\circ \quad \text{Residence Hall Suspension} \\$ - Educational Papers - $\circ \quad Loss \ of \ Access Recreation \ Center$ - o Loss of Access Residential Facilities - Loss of Privilege Laptop Che out from Library - Loss of Privilege Laptop Check out from Student Union - Formal reprimand a notice in writing to the student that the student is violating or has violated university regulations and that future violations will result in further charges and sanctions. - Loss of privileges denial of specified privileges for a designated period of time. - Probation probation is imposed for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to violate any university regulation(s) during the probationary period.
 Students shall not be considered to be in good standing with the university until the probationary period has ended.
 Probation may affect a student's ability to participate in athletics, serve in a leadership capacity in a student organization or act as a representative of the University of Akron. - Revocation of an academic degree. - Revocation of admission (for violations that occur prior to the student's first-class attendance.) - Restitution compensation for loss, damage, or injury.
 This may take the form of appropriate service and/or monetary or material replacement. - University suspension separation of the student from the University for a specified period of time, after which the student is eligible to return.
 Conditions for readmission may be required. - University dismissal permanent separation of the student from the University.